Atalanta/chef-users/README.md

 Data bag named `users` must exist.

 ## Cookbooks

+Depends on the `git` cookbook, as the `sharing` recipe checks out the Emacs starter kit.

 ### users::default cookbook

 If running on Solaris 10, the system needs to have been bootstrapped to use the publically provided EveryCity IPS/pkg(5) repository at http://s10.pkg.ec.
 In the Atalanta Systems environment this is still done manually, and no cookbook or bootstrap mechanism exists for this.